 Upper division course designed to provide the student with a solid foundation for making real estate decisions.

-FN 410 — Advanced Financial Management — 3 hours
+FN 410 — Intermediate Financial Management — 3 hours

 Analysis of long-term corporate financial management, detailed stock and bond valuation, cost of capital, capital budgeting, cash-flow analysis, capital structure, and dividend policies.